grafana/integration-sample-apps/quickstart/sample-apps/k3s-singlenode/README.md

-# Kafka sample app
+# <INTEGRATION_NAME> sample app

-This sample application stands up a three node K3s cluster, with the [k8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm) chart applied, and then spawns a full Kafka setup using [Confluent for Kafka (CFK)](https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/quickstart-deploy).
-The sample app is capable of running both in a ubuntu-latest-8-core Github Actions runner, and locally.
+This sample application stands up a single-node K3s cluster, with the [k8s-monitoring-helm](https://github.com/grafana/k8s-monitoring-helm) chart applied, and then spawns a full <INTEGRATION_NAME> setup using <INSERT SETUP SUMMARY HERE> The sample app is capable of running both in a ubuntu-latest-8-core Github Actions runner, and locally.

 ## Prerequisites